Implement a product feature using GitHub Spec Kit

 /speckit.tasks

-Review the generated task list.
-It should provide a list of tasks organized by phase and user story.
+The tasks.md file should provide a list of tasks organized by phase and user story.

-• Each functional requirement should map to one or more tasks
+• Each functional requirement should map to one or more tasks.

-• Security requirements should have corresponding implementation tasks
+• Security requirements should have corresponding implementation tasks.

-• Performance requirements should have testing tasks
+• Performance requirements should have testing tasks.

-• Integration points should have dedicated tasks
+• Integration points should have dedicated tasks.

-Verify that tasks are ordered logically:
+Verify that tasks are ordered logically.
+For example:

-• Foundation tasks (database, models) come first
+• Foundation tasks (database, models) come first.

-• Backend API tasks build on the foundation
+• Backend API tasks build on the foundation.

-• Frontend tasks reference backend endpoints
+• Frontend tasks reference backend endpoints.

-• Testing tasks come after implementation
+• Testing tasks come after implementation.

-• Deployment tasks come last
+• Deployment tasks come last.

 • ✅ Good: “Create Document entity with properties: DocumentId, Title, Description, FileName, FileSize, BlobStorageUrl”